-The Alcoholic Beverage Regulation Administration (ABRA) utilizes a multi-pronged approach to prevent underage drinking in the District through:
+The Alcoholic Beverage and Cannabis Administration (ABCA) utilizes a multi-pronged approach to prevent underage drinking in the District through:

 - Education to minors at local colleges, universities and youth groups;